 You are now going to write a newspaper article of your own.
 What would you like to write about?
-Use this mind map to help you to plan your article. to plan your writing. • Write a rough draft. • Ask a friend to edit the draft. • Revise your text and make the necessary corrections. • Then write it neatly in your book.
+Use this mind map to help you to plan your article.

-you to plan your article.
+Use a mind map to help you to plan your writing.

+Write a rough draft.

+Ask a friend to edit the draft.

+Revise your text and make the necessary corrections.

+Then write it neatly in your book.

 Write the headline for your article

-Write the fleading to y

 What happened?
 Who was involved?

-iii Litt happen?

 When did it happen?
 Where did it happen?

 Why did it happen?
 How did it end?

-Complete this information about your article.
+Complete this informat ion about your article.

 Name of newspaper

 Date of newspaper

 Place-line

 By-line